garris/BackstopJS/README.md

 ### Capturing Browser Console Logs

 Sometimes you need a little more information to debug misbehavior.
 If that information is in the browser console logs, it won't appear in a screenshot.
-To capture the bowser console logs along with the screenshots, set `scenarioLogsInReports`. ( _Note: In order to view the logs, you will have to serve the reports from an HTTP server.
-See _Serving Reports_ below._)
+To capture the browser console logs along with the screenshots, set `scenarioLogsInReports`. ( _Note: In order to view the logs, you will have to serve the reports from an HTTP server.
+See [Interactive Web Reporting](#interactive-web-reporting) below._)

 ```json
 "scenarioLogsInReports": true